jeevano/golemdb/README.md

 ```

 ### Client
 - The client is provided an initial node to contact for the first user request.
-If the requested key is in a shard which the GolemDB node does not have access to, the node will respond with the up-to-date routing table of shards and their leaders
+If the requested key is within a shard range which the GolemDB node does not have access to, the node will respond with the up-to-date routing table of shards and their leaders
 - The client uses the cached routing table to request the correct node for all subsequent user GET and PUT operations.
-If a node cannot serve the request as a result of re-sharding, again it will respond with an up-to-date routing table for the client to cache and retry.
+Nodes will serve client requests if the key falls into their shard ranges, and respond with an up-to-date routing table if the keys are out of their ranges.
+(This may happen if there was resharding or a new client is initialized).
+- The client will always update the cached routing table on failed operations and retry.

 ### Overview
 Below is a top-down view of a GolemDB cluster.